sap-tutorials/Tutorials/tutorials/s4hc-abap-environment-create-custom-api/s4hc-abap-environment-create-custom-api.md

 [Developing APIs for Inbound Communication](https://help.sap.com/docs/SAP_S4HANA_CLOUD/6aa39f1ac05441e5a23f484f31e477e7/94ebfa045c75426ea32045f6bbba3be5.html)

-### You will learn how to
+### You will learn
-  - Identify objects to be consumed
+  - How to identify objects to be consumed
-  - Create a Projection View
+  - How to create a projection view
-  - Create a Behavior Definition for the CDS projection
+  - How to create a behavior definition for the CDS projection
-  - Create a Service definition
+  - How to create a service definition
-  - Create a Service Binding
+  - How to create a service binding
-  - Create a Communication Scenario and to test the API
+  - How to create a communication scenario and to test the API
+  - Test your knowledge

 ---